deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/scripting.md

 you can gain more configuration options with this approach.
 You can add your custom script engine resolver to the engine configuration with the `#setScriptEngineResolver(ScriptEngineResolver)` method.

-You can inherit from the `org.finos.flowave.bpm.engine.impl.scripting.engine.DefaultScriptEngineResolver` for starters in case configuring an existing script engine instance is sufficient for you.
+You can inherit from the `org.finos.fluxnova.bpm.engine.impl.scripting.engine.DefaultScriptEngineResolver` for starters in case configuring an existing script engine instance is sufficient for you.
 By overriding the `#configureScriptEngines(String, ScriptEngine)` method of the `DefaultScriptEngineResolver`, you can change settings on the script engine instance provided to that method as shown in the following example: